-The EU Delegation and some embassies took the topics proposed by the HRDs to between the EU Delegation and Cedehm.
+The EU Delegation and some embassies took the topics proposed by the HRDs to their meetings with high-level local authorities.
+PBI sees this result as very positive, as well as the one-on-one interactions between the diplomatic corps and local HRDs, such as the working meeting between the EU Delegation and Cedehm.
 During the event, EU representative Amador Sánchez Rico mentioned "the bloodcurdling testimonies" he had heard, and reiterated the delegation's support for Mexican civil society.
 At the same time, the OHCHR representative, Javier Hernández Valencia, highlighted the importance of hearing the personal stories of each human rights defender.